Sail away – A Personal Story About Childhood

-However, there were times when I was left with my birth mother who was a borderline – mentally ill.
-Back then everyone thought it was best to keep children with their parents, even if it was often dangerous.
+However, there were times when I was left with my birth mother, who had a “borderline personality disorder” – mentally ill.
+Back then, everyone thought it was best to keep children with their parents, even if it was often dangerous.

-Even now as I look around in my memory, I feel all alone up there on the rooftop.
-The freedom of being so high and not being guided from movement to movement by someone else who often thought they knew better.
+Even now, as I look around in my memory, I feel all alone up there on the rooftop.
+The freedom to be up so high and not be guided from movement to movement by someone else who often thought they knew better.
 I don’t resent being alone, not then.
-I feel its sovereignty and it makes me laugh even more.
-My delight causes me to dance, the water sways with my movements over the top of the tiny blue pool.
+On the contrary, I feel its sovereignty, and it makes me laugh even more.
+My delight causes me to dance.
+The water sways with my movements over the top of the tiny blue pool.

 I grow quiet now, easing into the depths of the water and allowing it to both calm me and remind me of its ability to steal away my life if I were to slip under its cool blanket.
-I sink into my own reality, a world of my creating.
-Where toy boats are sailed by tiny captains through mermaid waters to return to their waiting daughters who stand faithfully at the shore until they come to sweep them up in their strong arms and keep them safe from the storm.
+I sink into my own reality, a world of my creating where tiny captains sail toy boats through mermaid waters to return to their waiting daughters who stand faithfully at the shore until they come to sweep them up in their strong arms and keep them safe from the storm.

-Somewhere above the gulls laugh and I am drawn up to the sky.
+Somewhere above, the gulls laugh, and I am drawn up to the sky.
 My wings would take me up high into the clouds where I could stay and watch those down below from my lofty safe place.
 Up high now, with the Angels that must certainly sleep in the folds of the cotton-like airships.
 I could sail away with the gulls as my guides.
-Far away from the rooftop pool and confusion of human life, I could sail until I found that special place where I belonged.
+So far away from the rooftop pool and confusion of human life, I could sail until I found that special place where I belonged.